 - You can also use a lid on your pan to speed up the boiling process, but once it's boiling, leave the lid off: all of the water needs to evaporate before the sugar can start to caramelize.

-If you're adding other ingredients like butter or cream, now's the time to do it.
-It'll spit and foam and rise up the sides of the pan, so be careful.
+Caution: As soon as you add butter and cream to your pot, it will spit and foam and rise up the sides of the pan, so be sure to use a pot with very high sides.
 Turn off the heat and keep stirring until the butter melts and the ingredients are all incorporated.
-(Adding cold cream will cause the caramel to harden; if that happens, keep cooking the sauce over low heat until it melts again.)
+(Tip: Adding very cold cream will cause the caramel to harden; if that happens, keep cooking the sauce over low heat until it melts again.)